-- 1. Establishment of a chemical abuse pre-assessment team pursuant to Minn.
+- 1. West Central Education District has a chemical abuse pre-assessment team pursuant to Minn.
 Stat. § 121A.26; - 2.
-Establishment of a school and community advisory team to address chemical abuse problems in the district pursuant to Minn.
+School staff and Community Staff are on the team to address chemical abuse problems in the district pursuant to Minn.
 Stat. § 121A.27; and - 3.
-Establishment of teacher reporting procedures to the chemical abuse pre-assessment team pursuant to Minn.
+When teachers have a concern about possible chemical abuse of a student, they will report it to the school social worker or administrator in pursuant to Minn.
 Stat. § 121A.29.

 Report Cards/Progress Reports: The Area Learning Center uses letter grades, percentiles and a rubric system to explain levels of student attainment.
 Students receive progress reports after week 3 and week 6 in each quarter if they are at risk of failing a class.
-Progress reports are shared with students, parents/guardians.
+Progress reports are shared with students and parents/guardians.
 Report cards reflect an overall grade earned by students quarterly.